The Hollywood strikes are over. Here's when you could see your favorite stars and shows return

 The resolution of the writers strike allowed script work to resume on shows like “Abbott Elementary,” “The White Lotus” and “Yellowjackets.”
 That head start might help those productions get back on the air sooner once their stars are cleared to work.

-Television moves faster than movies, which once filming ends still face a lengthy editing and promotional process.
+Television moves faster than movies, which still face a lengthy editing and promotional process once filming ends.

 WHAT OTHER CHANGES WILL I SEE NOW THAT THE STRIKE'S OVER?